konkinit/ltv_analysis/README.md

 ## To Do

-- Swwitch to plotly as plotter, rather than matplotlib
+- Add density plot
+- Change the T axis to an date axis

 ## Get started